-- 33. The Academic Registry staff member will aim to complete their investigations as quickly as is possible and as is consistent with thoroughness and due process; this will normally be within 20 University working days.
+- (vi) that the student can obtain advice and support from the University of Surrey Students' Union and/or the student's own professional association or trades union; - (vii) about the range of internal and external support services available. - 32.
+Ahead of the meeting the student will be provided with five University working days' notice and will be advised as to who will be present at the meeting and informed that they may be accompanied at the meeting by a friend or supporter from the Students' Union or a supporter from their own professional associated or trades union.
+The student may attend the meeting via telephone, videocall or Microsoft Teams. - 33.
+The OSCAR Case Manager will aim to complete their investigations as quickly as is possible and as is consistent with thoroughness and due process; this will normally be within 20 University working days.
+Complex cases may take longer.
 Where it takes longer than 20 University working days, the student will be informed of this and the reasons why. - 34.
-The outcome of the investigation will be one of four findings: - (i) that no further action is necessary and the issue is closed; - (ii) that no further action is necessary under the Regulations for fitness to practise but that a recommendation is made to a named Authorised Person for them to progress this under the University's Student disciplinary regulations; - (iii) that OSCAR is requested to convene a Support to Study Panel under the Regulations for support to study as the matter in question is not one of fitness to practise but is serious enough to warrant panel consideration; - (iv) that OSCAR is requested to convene a Fitness to Practise Panel. - 35.
-The outcome from the investigation by the Academic Registry staff member will be conveyed in writing to the relevant Head of School/Department, the Pro-Vice-Chancellor, Executive Dean of Faculty and the student.
+The outcome of the investigation will be one of four findings3: - (i) that no further action is necessary and the issue is closed; - (ii) that no further action is necessary under the Regulations for fitness to practise but that a recommendation is made to a named Authorised Person for them to progress this under the University's Student disciplinary regulations; - (iii) that warning(s), condition(s) or undertaking(s) are applied; - (iv) that OSCAR is requested to convene a Support to Study Panel under the Regulations for support to study as the matter in question is not one of fitness to practise but is serious enough to warrant panel consideration; - (v) that OSCAR is requested to convene a Fitness to Practise Panel. - 35.
+The outcome from the investigation by the OSCAR Case Manager will be conveyed in writing to the relevant Head of School/Department, the Pro-Vice-Chancellor, Executive Dean of Faculty and the student.